headwinds/daterangepicker/README.md

 No demo yet...

 I'm also experimenting with a date & time picker in this project which does have a [demo](https://reagent-reframe-material.now.sh/#/demos/pickers).
 It's in a docker and may take some time to boot up.

-## Warning

-This projects has very light documentation and is not a modern component (yet).
-The code base will probably only interest someone wishing to learn javascript not wanting an easy to implement library.

-Beyond the readme which outlines the purpose, I see I didn't properly explain how to use it.
-Right now, you basically need to download and play with it to see how it works.

-There's not a ton of code; basically 2 scripts: the one that draws the calendars and one that controls selecting the dates and handles some validation between date ranges.

-There are no tests but try the demo and please report any issues.

 ## Original Demo